 China to waive tariffs on US medical imports amid virus outbreak

+In early December, Beijing announced tariff waivers on some US soybean and pork imports.
+Later in the month, it exempted more goods, including US chemicals such as industrial glue and adhesives, industrial polymers and types of paraffin, which can be found in cosmetics and food.

-There has been a spike in pork prices in China over the past year due to African Swine Fever, which ravaged pig herds across the country.
-The latest move follows other exemptions or cuts that China has announced -- either related to its virus fight or a trade deal it signed with the US in January.
+Apart from the current virus crisis, China has seen a spike in pork prices over the past year due to African Swine Fever, which ravaged pig herds across the country -- with authorities working to ease the strain.
+US-China trade tensions have been dialing down, with both countries signing a partial trade deal in mid-January.
+Beijing committed to boosting purchases of US goods and services by $200 billion.

-At the start of the month, China said US imports that can be used in its fight against the deadly virus will be exempted from retaliatory tariffs imposed in the trade war.
-More than a week ago, Beijing also announced it would halve tariffs on USD 75 billion worth of US imports as part of its trade truce with the US.
-(AFP) RS RS
+More than a week ago, it announced it would halve tariffs on $75 billion worth of US imports as part of its trade truce with the US.
+China has also made other moves to ease the supply of resources in the country amid the virus fight, and said earlier this month that US imports which can be used in its fight against the deadly virus will be exempted from retaliatory tariffs imposed in the trade war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)